(Dates to be confirmed)

 All are per person.

-This itinerary visits a country we know well to explore some of the highest mountains on skis.
+This itinerary visits a country and mountain range we know very well to explore some of the highest mountains on skis.
 We'll keep the itinerary fairly flexible to make the best use of snow conditions for ski-mountaineering, but plan to ski one high 5800m+ peak after an initial phase of skiing several 5000-5500m peaks.

 Expedition members must be strong alpine skiers, able to ski black runs confidently and in full control.
 Previous touring experience and previous high altitude experience are also highly recommended (but neither is absolutely essential).
 However at least a little previous experience of using an ice-axe and crampons in a mountaineering setting is essential.
 We will take our own skis out to Peru, you can bring either alpine, telemark or splitboard kit, but given the terrain we plan to ski on we strongly recommend Alpine touring kit.